Finistere/antidote/docs/tutorial.rst

 the same behavior.
 Their differences are present a bit later.

-By default :py:func:`.inject` relies only on annotated type hints to determine what must be injected it supports also supports :code:`auto_provide`, :code:`use_names` and :code:`dependencies`.
-As they conflict with each other, the most explicit one is always used first:
+By default :py:func:`.inject` relies only on annotated type hints to determine what must be injected it supports also supports :code:`auto_provide` and :code:`dependencies`.
+As they can conflict with each other, the most explicit one is always used first:

 1. Annotated type hints.